Mezdeh, Isfahan

-Mezdeh (مزده, also Romanized as Mazdeh; also known as Maija and Mazdābād) is a village in Tarq Rud Rural District, in the Central District of Natanz County, Isfahan Province, Iran.
-At the 2006 census, its population was 203, in 71 families.
+Mezdeh (مزده) (Note: Also romanized as Mazdeh; also known as Maija and Mazdābād) is a village in Tarq Rud Rural District of the Central District in Natanz County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 203 in 71 households.
+The following census in 2011 counted 337 people in 129 households.
+The 2016 census measured the population of the village as 161 people in 82 households.